kpj/SeqPipe/README.md

   -m, --min-read-len INTEGER  Minimal read length.
   -M, --max-read-len INTEGER  Maximal read length.
   -b, --bowtie-args TEXT      Extra arguments for bowtie.
+  -t, --threads INTEGER       How many threads to run in.
   --help                      Show this message and exit.
 ```
 This will create a `mapping_results_*` directory which contains two directories: